refinedmods/refinedmods.github.io/refined-storage/wiki/Network Transmitter.md

 In order for the Network Transmitter to work the [[Controller]] where the Network Transmitter is connected to has to be chunkloaded.

+The Network Transmitter can work in the current dimension or across different dimensions.

 [[@Recoloring]]

 ## Using Refined Storage 1.7.x or 1.8.x?